jasonberylmini/thinkboard-mern-mini-project/README.md

-Here’s a professional and beginner-friendly `README.md` content for your MERN stack note-taking app, based on the frontend and backend guides we've created:

----

 # 📝 MERN Stack Note-Taking App

 A full-stack note-taking application built using the **MERN Stack** – MongoDB, Express.js, React, and Node.js.
 This project allows users to create, read, update, and delete notes via a clean, responsive interface and RESTful API.